LearnWeb3DAO/Whitelist-Dapp/README.md

       uint8 public maxWhitelistedAddresses;

       // Create a mapping of whitelistedAddresses
-      // if an address is whitelisted, we would set it to true, it is false my default for all other addresses. mapping(address => bool) public whitelistedAddresses;
+      // if an address is whitelisted, we would set it to true, it is false by default for all other addresses. mapping(address => bool) public whitelistedAddresses;

       // numAddressesWhitelisted would be used to keep track of how many addresses have been whitelisted uint8 public numAddressesWhitelisted;

+      // Setting the Max number of whitelisted addresses
-      constructor(uint8 _maxWhitelistedAddresses) {
+      // User will put the value at the time of deployment constructor(uint8 _maxWhitelistedAddresses) {
           maxWhitelistedAddresses =  _maxWhitelistedAddresses;
       }